 Scutari reintroduced his bill to the state Senate on Thursday.
 Whichever bill takes the lead in New Jersey’s legislature, each will likely require revision and debate.
 For example, under Scutari’s bill, there is no homegrow provision, but under Gusciora’s, there is an allowance for homegrow.

 “If the bill weren’t to include the provision for limited homegrow, we’d be the only state not to have homegrow,” said Dianna Houenou, a marijuana advocate with New Jersey United for Marijuana Reform.

 Homegrow would alleviate the cost and ease the supply for medical patients throughout the state.
 However, others say home-grow could lead to a large surplus of inventory.

 “Oregon has a massive marijuana overproduction problem,” Billy Williams, the United States attorney in Oregon wrote in The Oregonian.
 “In 2017 alone, postal agents in Oregon seized 2,644 pounds of marijuana in outbound parcels and over $1.2 million in cash.
 For comparison, postal agents in Colorado seized just 984 pounds of marijuana during a four-year period beginning in 2013.”

-Gusciora added that the small number of plants allowed in his bill,three3 mature and three immature plants, would curb the surplus problem and keep the supply in the state at amounts intended for personal use.
+Gusciora added the three mature and three immature plants in his bill, would curb the surplus problem.
+It would keep the supply in the state at amounts intended for personal use.
 This would allow patients to cycle their plants but only harvest from three at any given time.

-One thing that is certain is that debate and discussion on cannabis will dominate much of the legislature, especially after Murphy has vowed to legalize cannabis within his first 100 days in office.
-For too long, cannabis has been stigmatized and criminalized and one thing that seems certain, is that it is finally about to change.
+Debate and discussion on cannabis will dominate much of the legislature.
+This is especially after Murphy has vowed to legalize cannabis within his first 100 days in office.
+For too long, cannabis has been stigmatized and criminalized.
+But that it is finally about to change.